runceel/ReactiveProperty/docs/docs/advanced/thread.md

     .ToReactiveProperty();
 ```

-And we provide ObserveOnUIDispatcher extension method.
+And we provide the `ObserveOnUIDispatcher` extension method.
 This is a shortcut of `ObserveOn(ReactiveProeprtyScheduler.Default)`.

 ```csharp